If you yearn for a more vibrant spiritual community,

 We especially welcome Young Adult Friends.
 One of the most exciting things about these gatherings has been the powerful sharing across generational lines between Young Adult and older Friends.
 Many in both groups have spoken of how powerful and unusual this experience has been.

-Our 2020 virtual gathering is free to all.
-Our regular gathering costs are always kept very low (around $40-50 per day per adult, including meals) to make it easier for younger Friends, families, and others with limited means to take part.
+Our virtual gathering are free to all.
+Our in-person gathering costs are always kept very low (around $40-50 per day per adult, including meals) to make it easier for younger Friends, families, and others with limited means to take part.
 All our fees are on a “freewill offering, pay-what-you-feel-led” basis, so no one need stay away for financial reasons.

 Please email the Quaker Spring planning group if you have questions or ideas about this summer’s gathering or to be added to our mailing list.
 If you prefer, you may also contact Deborah Haines at 2794 Fort Scott Drive, Arlington VA 22202 • (703) 706-8176.